tinitiateprime/sqlserver/sqlserver-tsql/sqlserver-tsql-begin-end.md

 END;
 ```

-## Example 1: Reassigning a variable and performing arithmetic
+## Reassigning a variable and performing arithmetic
 We are declaring and initializing variables, reassigning, performing a simple addition operation, and then printing the result.
 ### Declaration
 * @data1 is declared as an integer and initialized to 1.